 UR Lord Jesus Christ was pleased to walk in the temple, in which the flesh and blood of brute animals was offered: much more shall he be delighted to visit a church and a house to be prayed in, and in which the divine sacraments are to be offered, or a consecrated house, where the sacraments of his flesh and blood are celebrated.
-For if he disdained not to walk in the porch in which a mortal and earthly king, however powerful, was at one time wont to stand <and>to pray: how much more shall he rejoice to visit churches dedicated by bishops, and anointed with the unction of holy chrism, likewise those having indeed been anointed with with the oil of holy unction, having been restored by other priests and ministers of God.
-[But thou.]
+For if he disdained not to walk in the porch in which a mortal and earthly king, however powerful, was at one time wont to stand and to pray: how much more shall he rejoice to visit churches dedicated by bishops, and anointed with the unction of holy chrism, likewise those having indeed been anointed with with the oil of holy unction, having been restored by other priests and ministers of God.
+But thou, O Lord, have mercy upon us.

-UT no festivals of dedications of churches are to be less honoured and venerated than the birthdays of saints: because in those churches dedicated to God, with many holy ones praying and justly striving, they have deserved to gain the glory and fellowship of the saints.
-If therefore our Lord and Master Jesus Christ, who was oppressed with no weight of sins, hath willed to come to the dedication of a new temple and to the feast of a holy temple, and to the day of its consecration, and hath desired to celebrate the very festival solemnly with other people: how much more ought we which are weighed down and oppressed with the burdens of many faults, decently to come to the aforesaid festivals, and other submissive people together with us, and to celebrate solemnly the same, that entreating and beseeching in which same havings been consecrated by holy priests, with the Lord favouring, we may merit to obtain <eternal rewards>.
+of churches are to be less honoured and venerated than the birthdays of saints: because in those churches dedicated to God, with many holy ones praying and rightly striving, they have deserved to gain the glory and fellowship of the saints.
+If therefore our Lord and Master Jesus Christ, who was oppressed with no weight of sins, hath willed to come to the dedication of a new temple and to the feast of a holy temple, and to the day of its consecration, and hath desired to celebrate the very festival solemnly with other people: how much more ought we which are weighed down and oppressed with the burdens of many faults, decently to come to the aforesaid festivals, and other submissive people together with us, and to celebrate solemnly the same, that entreating and beseeching in which same havings been consecrated by holy priests, with the Lord favouring, we may merit to obtain eternal rewards.
+But thou, O Lord, have mercy upon us.

 T behooveth us to celebrate this festival therefore, brethren, with great devotion: in that place which we recognize to be most pleasing to our Redeemer.
-For the festivity of devotion in the precinct of the temple was pleasing to the Lord, when he entered into that temple and wished to speak to the people: and in that place condescended to spread make known the mysteries of his divinity.
+For the festivity of devotion in the precinct of the temple was pleasing to the Lord, when he entered into that temple and wished to speak to the people : and in that place condescended to spread make known the mysteries of his divinity.

 For fittingly in churches innumerable signs are visibly made by God with divine prayers being said by bishops and priests: but invisibly miracles of great power come forth.
-Inasmuch as bodies are healed outwardly: but distresses of the soul are released inwardly.
-Bodies to be sure are restored outwardly: but souls are divinely healed inwardly.
-[But thou, O Lord, have mercy upon us.]
+Inasmuch as bodies are healed outwardly : but distresses of the soul are released Bodies to be sure are inwardly. restored outwardly: but souls are divinely healed inwardly.
+But thou, O Lord, have mercy upon us.

-■ Sixth day.
+I Sixth day.